Welcome to the Department of Biology

 The research activities of the department are centered in four separate research institutes, found in the menu above.
 These Institutes bring faculty from Biology and other departments with biological interests into contiguous lab space.
-Interested graduate applicants should view each Institute's web site for an overview of the kind of research conducted, and to contact particular faculty.
-The Life Sciences web page highlights the interdepartmental connections among Biology, Chemistry, Physics, Psychology, and Human Physiology.
+Interested graduate applicants should view each Institute’s web site for an overview of the kind of research conducted, and to contact particular faculty.
+The University supports interdepartmental connections among Biology, Chemistry, Physics, Psychology, and Human Physiology.

 COVID-related student resources available at https://